eD0o/react-perfomance/README.md

 ## 2.4 - useReducer & dispatch

 The useReducer hook is a powerful alternative to useState, `especially useful when managing complex state logic or coordinating updates across deeply nested components`.
-It shines when you need to:
+It shines in scenarios where you need to:

 - Update state based on previous state
 - Centralize logic around how state updates happen